Mohfazam/FlowCare/README.md

 We welcome contributions!
 Feel free to submit issues, feature requests, or pull requests to make FlowCare even better.

 1. Fork the repository.
+2. install required deps `npm i`
-2. Create a branch for your feature (`git checkout -b feature-name`).
+3. Create a branch for your feature (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m "Add feature"`).
+4. Commit your changes (`git commit -m "Add feature"`).
-4. Push to the branch (`git push origin feature-name`).
+5. Push to the branch (`git push origin feature-name`).
-5. Open a Pull Request.
+6. Open a Pull Request.

 ---